GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 #### Operationally Required (OR)

 To document an operationally required risk, add a prop to the risk assembly, and keep the risk status as \"open\".
-Set the prop name to \" operational-requirement \", the ns to \"https://fedramp.gov/ns/oscal\", and the value to \"pending\".
+Set the prop name to \"operational-requirement\", the ns to \"https://fedramp.gov/ns/oscal\", and the value to \"pending\".

 Within the observation assembly, provide a justification for the operational requirement.
 This must have a conformity tag with a value of \"operational-requirement\".
 Typically, the observation method is set to EXAMINE; however, another method may be identified if more appropriate.